mootools/mootools-more/Docs/Core/Depender.md

 ### See also

-You might also consider the [Depender.Client](/more/Core/Depender.Client), which integrates with the [Depender Server][].
+You might also consider the [Depender.Client], which integrates with the [Depender Server][].
 It works very similarly to this library, but instead of loading each script individually the server side component concatenates and compresses the response into a single file.
 The result is a much faster experience for the user.

 Depender Method: include {#Depender:include}
 --------------------------------------------